The Iron Judge Was About to Free a Powerful Criminal — Until a Barefoot Girl Walked In and Spoke the One Truth He Could Not Bury

 Ricardo La Fuente did too.

-Inside the drawer in Hector’s private chambers—beneath a tray of ordinary pens and paper clips—was a hidden compartment installed years earlier by a carpenter paid in cash.
-In it sat a property deed in the name of Hector’s sister-in-law for a lake house no one in his family could have afforded, along with a phone that had never been registered in his own name.
+Inside the middle drawer of Hector’s private chambers — beneath a tray of ordinary pens and paper clips — was a hidden compartment installed years earlier by a carpenter paid in cash.
+In it sat a property deed in his sister-in-law’s name for a lake house no one in the family could possibly have afforded, along with a phone that had never existed under Hector’s own.

 Hector rose half out of his chair.